lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 4.
 Exercises for the learner:
 ===================================

+(1) Plot the distribution of the objects you've made in Step 1.8 as a heatmap.
+Such a plot will show more clearly the density of the objects in the "a"  vs. "incl" plane.

-(1) Plot the histogram of the number of visits to the solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.
+(2) Plot the histogram of the number of visits to the solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.

-(2) Repeat the steps above for another object with a large number of observations (say another one with ``numObs`` > 10,000).
+(3) Repeat the steps above for another object with a large number of observations (say another one with ``numObs`` > 10,000).